jnidzwetzki/mysql-ha-cloud/README.md

 ### Step 1 - Setup Docker

 Setup your [Docker Swarm](https://docs.docker.com/engine/swarm/).
 The following commands have to be executed on all nodes of the cluster.
+As an alternative, you can use the following [Ansible Playbook](https://github.com/jnidzwetzki/ansible-playbooks/tree/main/docker) to install Docker on the cluster.

 ```bash
 apt-get update